 - Enter all the required details for registering the bot channel.

-- Copy the ‘Webhook URL’ from the ‘Configurations’ tab of this page and provide it in the ‘Messaging endpoint’ field
+- From the Bot Builder platform, copy the ‘Webhook URL’ from the ‘Configurations’ tab of Channel page for Microsoft Teams and provide it in the ‘Messaging endpoint’ field

 - Click on ‘Create’ to complete the registration.